● Permitting Intelligence — Alaska

 Labor replaced Can require 80–200 hours of scattered research* Structured permitting judgment delivered as a brief your team can act on immediately

-*Planning estimates, not published industry statistics.
-Ranges are based on typical preliminary scoping assumptions and public NEPA cost anchors, including CEQ/GAO-referenced EA cost ranges.
-Actual cost and timing vary by project, geography, agency path, and available project information.
+*Planning estimates based on typical preliminary scoping assumptions.
+Actual cost and timing vary by project, geography, and agency path.

 Process